encointer/encointer-wallet-flutter/README.md

 ```

 ##### F-droid
-F-Droid triggers builds based on the version it reads from pubspec.yaml which it reads from branch `f-droid` HEAD`.
+F-droid triggers builds based on tags.
+We will use a special tag format for the f-droid releases:, e.g. `vx.x.x-fdroid`.

+Note: We have a different release branch for f-droid, as we had to use another, less performant scanner library to meet
+FOSS constraints.

 ## Acknowledgements
 This app has been built based on [polkawallet.io](https://polkawallet.io)